 On 26 February 2018, a magnitude-7.5 earthquake shook the remote highlands of Papua New Guinea, impacting more than 544,000 people.

 Immediately after a disaster, getting lifesaving supplies to those affected is the top priority.
 As the months, and even years go on, the focus shifts to long-term recovery efforts.
-For example, in Papua New Guinea, many of the survivors of the earthquake still don’t have enough food to feed their families, having lost entire farms.
+In Papua New Guinea, many of the survivors of the earthquake still don’t have enough food to feed their families, having lost entire farms.

 CARE is now training people to grow fast-yielding crops to help alleviate ongoing hunger and sell the surplus at market.